 The local structural geometry, particularly in the areas of concern, is to be represented.
 The hatch corner area is to be meshed using elements with a sufficiently small size to capture the local stress on the edge.
 In general, a minimum of 15 elements in a 90 degree arc are to be used to describe the curvature of the hatchway radius plating for a rounded corner (see Figure 13).
 For an elliptical or parabolic corner, a minimum of 15 elements are to be used from the inboard radius end to a point on the edge located at half the longitudinal distance of the semi-major axis.
 A total of 20 elements are to be used at the elliptical edge of the hatch corner (see Figure 14).
-However, the element edge dimensions along the free edge of the radius need not be less than the thickness of the plating being represented and also should not be greater than 5 times the thickness of the plating being represented.
+However, the element edge dimensions along the free edge of the radius need not be less than the thickness of the plating being represented.
 Except where necessary from practical meshing considerations, this level of idealisation is to be maintained over the bracket plating and is to extend into the stringer plating, deck plating and coaming.
 Mesh transitions should not be arranged close to bracket toes.